Government Building (Toronto): Description

 The building is a one-storey building with an "E" floorplan.
 At the intersection is a large dome.
 The architectural style is Beaux-Arts, designed by George W. Gouinlock.

 History

 The building was initially used for government displays at the CNE.
 The building became the host of the "Arts, Crafts & Hobbies" exhibit at the CNE.
 It was generally not used during the rest of the year, except for storage.
 During World War I, the building was used as barracks for Canadian soldiers.
 In 1959, the Government Building was used for town hall meetings on the planned Bloor-Danforth Toronto Transit Commission subway project.

-In the 1990s, Toronto City Council sought to increase revenues from Exhibition Place during a time of government downloading.
+In the 1990s, Metro Toronto sought to increase revenues from Exhibition Place during a time of government downloading.
 Medieval Times, a theatre company putting on recreations of medieval jousting, won a contract to operate the building.
 A support building and stable was constructed at the rear of the building.